 The first campground was the cheapest option and easiest as they had a staff member that spoke English.
 This campsite was called Cantinho de Ilha.
 However, it was packed.
 And by packed I mean tents all lined in a row touching each other.

 There was no space for your bags, only small lockers, and no place to sit and socialize.
 The kitchen was always incredibly busy and the women’s bathroom was more like a family bathroom with dozens of children running around screaming.

 I could see Cantinho de la Ilha being not too bad if it were not the busy season, but it was absolutely hectic during this time of year.
 We stayed only one night here before searching for somewhere a little more spacious.

 The prices at Cantinho de Ilha were as follows:

-If you can’t get accommodation or just want to try camping I would suggest to buy your own tent.
-In Rio you can get a brand new tent for 70R-100R.
-This way, you will save money if you are staying for a couple nights and know that the tent is not old and leaky.
+If you can’t get accommodation, or just want to try camping, I would suggest buying your own tent.
+In Rio, you can get a brand new tent for 70R-100R.
+This way, you will save money if you are staying for a couple of nights and know that the tent is not old and leaky.
 This also opens up your options of what campsites you can stay at.

-Make sure your tent is setup under a tarp or that the campground has tarps for storms.
+Make sure your tent is set up under a tarp for storms.
 It downpours and floods (also don’t set it up at the bottom of a hill) and no tent will completely withstand these storms.

-Buy a blow up mattress in Rio and bring that with you.
-Sleeping on the ground wasn’t the worst but if you are concerned about comfort the mattresses on the island will not do the trick.
-A double air mattress goes for about 70R and you can often buy them second hand for much cheaper.
+Buy a blow-up mattress in Rio and bring that with you.
+Sleeping on the ground wasn’t the worst but if you are concerned about comfort then the mattresses on the island will not do the trick.
+A double air mattress goes for about 70R and you can often buy them second-hand for much cheaper.